nbhupa3/Aviation-Accident-and-Traffic-Analysis/README.md

 #### Accidents Page
 ![Accidents](https://github.com/nbhupa3/Aviation-Accident-and-Traffic-Analysis/blob/73e072be65bc421bfe980660256d2cc85b04236a/Accidents.png)

-Thank you for using the Airport Analysis Dashboard.
-We hope this tool helps you enhance airport operations and improve the overall passenger experience.
+Thank you for using the **Aviation Accident and Traffic Analysis**.
+We hope this tool provides valuable insights into air traffic trends and aviation safety, helping to enhance decision-making and improve overall flight operations.